|Tree, in my back yard|

 I look to the media for information, not wisdom.
 I cannot think of one news reader (CNN, Fox News, etc.) I would look to for wisdom.

 I turn off the TV when a journalist goes outside the bounds of raw reporting and puts their spin, their interpretation, on events.
 Or, when a journalist pontificates ex cathedra on the meaning of it all, or spouts ethics.
-It's near-impossible to find untainted, uninterpreted information.
-Probably, it is in principle impossible, since all "facts" are theory-laden.
+It's impossible to find untainted, uninterpreted information.
+It is in principle impossible, since all "facts" are theory-laden.

 For wisdom I look to four sources, two secondary, the other two primary.